Monday, December 23, 2024

 Thus, managing partner of the National Anti-Crisis Group, economic and political expert Taras Zagorodniy is confident that if the state spends money on repairing power plants, then they should be state-owned.

-Expert at the Ukrainian Thought Factory Yuriy Gavrilechko even suggests putting the question differently, in particular, not so that “the state can undertake the nationalization of DTEK,” but so that “the state should have done this a long time ago.”
+Expert at the Ukrainian Thought Factory Yuriy Gavrilechko even suggests putting the question differently, in particular, not so that “the state can take up the nationalization of DTEK,” but so that “the state should have done this a long time ago.”

 Director of the Ukrainian Institute of Politics Ruslan Bortnik believes that Rinat Akhmetov’s influence in the economy is too great, if not for its complete “destruction,” then for its serious “reduction.”
 But the main thing is that de facto, this is impossible.